 Murakami's characters all have a crucial piece of themselves missing.
 When it suits him, he allows the rules of fantasy to literalize this.
 A couple of characters, including Nakata, have shadows that are fainter than they should be.
 Murakami exercises great skill in using fantasy just effectively enough so that he can get away with concocting scenes that might not be entirely realistic, but that convey his themes about the search for wholeness most succinctly.
 We're often, especially at key points in the story, wondering whether what just happened really happened, or happened only in the characters' minds.
 The net result is a story with a profound sense of compassion for the lost souls who wander its pages.

 Tamura finds himself drawn to the curator of the private library where he's now living and working, Miss Saeki, a desperately lonely and withdrawn woman in her fifties.
 Tamura becomes obsessed with the possibility she is his mother, but when Oshima fills him in on Miss Saeki's past, a different dynamic emerges.
-When she was young, Miss Saeki wrote a love song for her fiancee that became a huge hit single, but after his murder, she all but fled from the world.
-After the spirit of Miss Saeki at the age of 15 manifests in his room each night, Tamura finds himself falling more deeply in love with her.
-But what is the connection?
-Is Miss Saeki his mother after all, or is he the reincarnation of Miss Saeki's murdered boyfriend, or is it a little bit of both?

 By the end, adventurous readers are left with the feeling they've undertaken a journey of discovery not quite like any other.
 I loved the little homages Murakami occasionally pays his influences.
 Yes, Franz Kafka is referenced, but only briefly; Murakami has emphatically not written a Kafka pastiche here.
 François Truffaut films, especially The 400 Blows (which famously ends with the shot of its adolescent hero on — that's right — the shore), pop up frequently.
-A lot of themes are explored: the importance of memory, not as something to be clung to like a life raft, but as something to come to terms with, accept and move forward; the way in which the search for love is really just the search for the missing pieces of oneself.
+A lot of themes are explored: the importance of memory, not as something to be clung to like a life raft, but as something to come to terms with, accept and move forward; the way in which the search for love is really just the search for the missing pieces of yourself.
 Often, it's the simple need to have a goal in life, to make things better for yourself and those around you.
 Nakata explains to one of his few friends that sometimes he feels like a library with no books in it.
 As he cannot read, he understands perhaps better than anyone what that emptiness means.
 But he manages to fill it by becoming a catalyst in resolving both Miss Saeki's past and Tamura's present.
 You emerge from Kafka on the Shore invigorated, stimulated, enlightened, feeling a lot like Tamura.
-You are part of a brand-new world.
+You are part of a brand new world.